luisthedragon/luisthedragon/README.md

 ## Whoami

-My name is Luis Esquivel and I'm a tech enjoyer that is amazed by the way the world is changing thanks to the ever growing informatic systems, AI and data
+My name is Luis Esquivel and I'm a tech enjoyer that want to make his contribution in this world full of ever growing informatic systems, AI and data

 I'm currently working in the Software development team at a consultancy firm primarily using Python for the backend, Vue for the frontend and AWS for the Infrastructure and services